 Obtain a broad understanding of the lands, peoples and critical issues of the circumpolar world.

-Apply University of the Arctic's Circumpolar Studies Core courses as electives in Yukon University degree programs, or any of the School of Liberal Arts certificates and diplomas, including Northern Studies, or as part of a Bachelor of Arts or Science completed at another University of the Arctic-member institution.
+Apply University of the Arctic's Circumpolar Studies Core courses as electives in Yukon University degree and partner degree programs, or any of the School of Liberal Arts certificates and diplomas, including Northern Studies, or as part of a Bachelor of Arts or Science completed at another University of the Arctic-member institution.

 The seven-course Circumpolar Studies Core is a signature program of the University of the Arctic (UArctic), a cooperative network of circumpolar universities, colleges, and other organizations committed to higher education and research in the North.
 Yukon University is a founding member of UArctic and an enthusiastic supporter of Circumpolar Studies.
 UArctic’s Shared Voices commitment recognizes the vital role of Indigenous peoples in the circumpolar world and in the success of UArctic.